2026 Ranking

 $60K to $110K 16% projected growth

-What has changed about web development is not that it became degree-optional (it always was) but that the alternative pathways matured.
-Bootcamps that survived the 2023 shakeout have verifiable placement data.
+Web development was never degree-required, but the alternative paths have matured.
+Bootcamps that survived the 2023 shakeout now have verifiable placement data.
 Self-taught developers with a GitHub portfolio of real projects get interviewed at the same companies as CS graduates.
-AI copilots actually help entry-level developers more than they threaten them: they handle boilerplate, which means a junior can ship production-quality work faster.
-The catch is that the entry market is crowded, so standing out requires building things people actually use rather than completing tutorials nobody will ever see.
+AI copilots help entry-level developers more than they threaten them.
+They handle boilerplate, which lets a junior developer ship production-quality work faster.
+The entry market is crowded, though.
+Standing out means building things people actually use, not completing tutorials nobody will see.

 Web Developer openings